 The SYNC message conveys a time reference that is measured in 6.25-microsecond ticks.
+Additional resolution of 6.25/64 microseconds is also present in the SYNC message to allow the CM to track the CMTS clock with a small phase offset.
 These units were chosen as the greatest-common-divisor of the upstream mini-slot time across various modulations and symbol rates.
 As this is decoupled from particular upstream channel characteristics, a single SYNC time reference may be used for all upstream channels associated with the downstream channel.

 The bandwidth allocation MAP uses time units of "mini-slots."
 A mini-slot represents the byte-time needed for transmission of a fixed number of bytes.
 The mini-slot is expected to represent 16 byte-times, although other values could be chosen.
 The size of the mini-slot, expressed as a multiple of the SYNC time reference, is carried in the Upstream Channel Descriptor.
-The example in Table 0-18 relates mini-slots to the SYNC time ticks:
+The example in Table 6-20 relates mini-slots to the SYNC time ticks:

 Parameter Example Value

 Time tick 6.25 microseconds

 Bytes per mini-slot 16 (nominal, when using QPSK modulation)

-Symbols/byte 4 (assuming QPSK
+Symbols/byte 4 (assuming QPSK)

 Symbols/second 2,560,000

 Mini-slots/second 40,000

 Microseconds/mini-slot 25

 Ticks/mini-slot 4

-Table 0-18.
+Table 6-20.
 Example Relating Mini-Slots to Time Ticks